Cactusolo/CactusOasis/content/publication/sun2015com/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["rosids", "genomic dtat", "phylogeny", "Incongruence"]
+tags = ["rosids", "Genomics", "Phylogeny", "Incongruence"]

 # Links (optional).
 url_pdf = "https://www.sciencedirect.com/science/article/pii/S105579031400387X"